 - Does not safeguard your streaming privacy

 Best Podcast Apps For Seniors

 Podcasts are quickly becoming a popular entertainment option for many older adults.
-Here are some of my favorite podcast apps for seniors to make their listening experience a little better.
+Here are some of my favorite podcast apps for seniors to improve their listening experience.

-Stitcher purely deals on podcasts, unlike most podcast apps such as Audible and Spotify.
+Stitcher purely deals with podcasts, unlike most podcast apps such as Audible and Spotify.
 It features one of the most easy-to-use and sleek layouts.

 After signing in, you will be provided with the top podcast pick and curated playlist collections that celebrate independent artists, women, Black Americans, etc.